-The Arbitration council has issued letter dated 7th April 2021 stating that the Arbitration proceedings shall remain suspended for a period of 180 days i.e., upto 6th Oct 2021 upon the request of the both the parties for mutual and amicable settlement of all disputes between them.
+The Arbitration council has issued letter dated 7th April 2021 stating that the Arbitration proceedings shall remain suspended for a period of 180 days ie., upto 6th Oct 2021 upon the request of the both the parties for mutual and amicable settlement of all disputes between them.
+The Company has paid Rs.45,00,000/- towards 1st installment of arbitration Fee of the Members on 03.03.2022.